The 5 Most Important Real Estate Designations for More Closings

-While many real estate agents represent both buyers and sellers, others choose to specialize in working with one party or the other.
+While many real estate agents represent buyers and sellers, others specialize in working with one party or the other.
 For those who wish to represent sellers, the Seller Representative Specialist designation is a credential that shows your experience and expertise.

-This designation is reserved for those who demonstrate the knowledge and skills to advocate for sellers effectively.
-Those who earn the designation have access to networking opportunities, ongoing training, and other resources.
+This designation is reserved for those with the knowledge and skills to advocate for sellers effectively.
+Those who earn the designation can access networking opportunities, ongoing training, and other resources.

 To earn the SRS, a real estate professional must: